 Building a successful online enterprise in Nigeria cannot be entirely done online.
 You will also need to be on the ground.
 This may start in the form of road shows to create awareness, build trust, and interact with the people.

 You may also need to build collection points and customer centres where people can reach you.
-The knowledge that there is a physical location within their state that they can go to if they have any issues will go a long way to encourage customers to do business with you.
+The knowledge that there is a physical location within their state or city that they can go to if they have any issues will go a long way to encourage customers to do business with you.

 In the challenges to online shopping in Nigeria article, a lack of valid addresses in a lot of places in Nigeria was fingered as a key impediment to the mainstreaming of online shopping in Nigeria.
 This challenge can be handled using collection points close to locations with invalid addresses.